aimonlabs/aimon-typescript-sdk/examples/typescript_chatbot/README.md

 #### Integration with AIMon Detectors

 Our example uses the AIMon's [Hallucination detector](https://docs.aimon.ai/concepts/detectors/hallucination/) to analyze and detect hallucinations in the LLM's response.
-The `aimon.inference.detect` function takes the LLM's response and the respective context used to generate that response as arguments and returns the AIMon response along with a hallucination score and metadata.
-The `aimon.inference.detect` function can be modified to include other 4 detectors as well, namely [Conciseness, Completeness, Adherence and Toxicity](https://docs.aimon.ai/category/detectors).
+The `aimon.detect` function takes the LLM's response, the respective context used to generate that response, user query and instructions and the choice of detectors as arguments and returns the AIMon response along with a hallucination score and metadata.
+4 other detectors, namely [Conciseness, Completeness, Instruction-Adherence and Toxicity](https://docs.aimon.ai/category/detectors) can be included as well, by adjusting the decorators variable in the `chatbot_aimon.js` file.